lukasvozda/bitshop/README.md

 ### DFX

-To connect to the Bitcoin network, you need to specify address to your (or remote) Bitcoin node in the `dfx.json` file, see .
+To connect to the Bitcoin network, you need to specify address to your (or remote) Bitcoin node in the `dfx.json` file.

 ```
 "bitcoin": {